 |Plain walls and heavily textured ceilings are the perfect combos for modern houses|

 24. Scalloped Ceiling Texture

 This is a painted illusionary texture that is perfect for any bedroom.
-The melting effect of paint is depicted in this design.
-This ceiling with light shaded walls makes scallop design nice and comfortable for your room.
+The melting effect of the painting is depicted in this design.
+This ceiling with light shaded walls makes the scallop design nice and comfortable for your room.

 |No rough surface||No sound control|

 |Creates a perfect room environment||Paint fallen on furniture can ruin it permanently|

 |You can paint it yourself|

 25. Stamped Ceiling Texture

 Another type of drywall is a stamped texture in which rollers are used to create a uniform design.
 The process is similar to the swirling ceiling but instead of the circular shapes, random patterns are made.
 You can use anything available at your home to create the patterns i.e. brick, sponge, or broom bristle.